amw-zero/concerning_quality/_posts/2021-10-06-misspecification.md

 This says approximately: "For all combinations of 3 different Deals with the same Customer, if 2 of the Deals have opposite stages and one of those has a connection, then so does the other."
 To express this property, we modify `connectionExists` to take in the set of Deals to check a connection within.
 This isn't an obvious property by any means[^fn1], but it does arise after thinking about the general reason behind our previous design bug.
 The bug occurred because we improperly reported a connection only for a Late Stage Deal, so it makes sense to come up with a property that relates Deals with different Stages.

 Using properties in this way is much, much more robust than test cases, because properties are general.
-For example, let's say after the first bug we wrote this test case:
+For example, here's the test case we wrote after we encountered the previous bug:

 ~~~
 function testOnlyNewDealLateStage() {